rboyes/tidy_titanic/README.md

-# tidy_titanic
+# Uisng R's TidyModels
-Using the tidymodels package to analyse the titanic dataset
+Using the tidymodels package to analyse the various data sets.